CrystalRae90/Stock-Analysis/README.md

 ## Results: Using images and examples of your code, compare the stock performance between 2018 and 2018, as well as the execution times of the original script and the refactored script.

 While the code written in the module was sufficient for the exercise, it would not have been efficient if the data size had increased.
 In order to look at the difference between the two run times, it is important to deciher how each code was run.
-To be able to differentiate the two codes, the module code will be referred to "2018 Script" an the refactored code will be referred to as "2018 Refactored Script."
+To be able to differentiate the two codes, the module code will be referred to "2018 Code" an the refactored code will be referred to as "2018 Refactored Code."

-### 2018 Script
+### 2018 Code
-The 2018 Script used a nested for loop to loop through both the tickers, and then each row to determine the values for Total Volume, Starting Price and Endinging Price.
+The 2018 Code used a nested for loop to loop through both the tickers, and then each row to determine the values for Total Volume, Starting Price and Endinging Price.

 The initial for loop shown below shows that we want to loop through the all 12 tickers, starting 0 as all Tickers for *i* had previously been initialized for the tickers array.
 In addition, we set the *TotalVolume* to zero each time *i* looped through.